10 Best Trello Power-ups and Why Power-ups are so Important

 How to Enable Trello Power-up

 It’s pretty easy to enable power-ups in Trello.
 When you are inside a Trello board, just click on Show Menu -> Power-ups and then scroll down to find your power-up and enable it.
-All the power-ups are arranged in alphabetical order, so you shouldn’t have any problem in finding the one you want to use.
-Also, do remember that the free Trello account only allows you to use one power-up per board, so keep that in mind.
+All the power-ups are categorized into different categories so you shouldn’t find it difficult to find them.
+There’s even a search bar at the top which can help you search for the power-up that you are looking for.
+Lastly, I have linked all the power-ups that I mentioned in this article so you can just click on them and add them to your collection.
+Do remember that the free Trello account only allows you to use one power-up per board, so keep that in mind.

 1. Calendar and Planyway Calendar

 The first Trello power-up that everybody should enable is the calendar power-up.
 This is best for any board where tasks are time-dependent.
 For example, I use the calendar power-up on my blogs board as it helps me stick to my publishing schedule.
 Once you enable the calendar power-up, you can view all your Trello cards in a calendar view allowing you to have a holistic view of the whole project.
 You can also use the calendar power-up to sync due-dates in Trello to your personal calendar and then they will show up there.
 I use Google Calendar for that, but you may use anyone you like.